cmlino/cmlino/README.md

 - ⚡ Fun fact: ...
 -->

-## I'm seeking a technical writing position at a software company.
+## I'm seeking a technical writing position at a hardware company.
 I write documentation that makes a difference for end users.
 If you have an opening for a technical writer, please reach out to me: cmlino@protonmail.com

 ### About Me
 * 👩‍💻 Fluent in HTML/CSS, Python & C++
-* 🧠 Currently working at PathAI
+* 🧠 Currently working at Kollmorgen
 * 🎓 B.S.
 Cognitive Science + Minor Computer Science, Rensselaer Polytechnic Institute (RPI)

 Check out my [website](https://cmlino.github.io/) or [resume](https://cmlino.github.io/pdf/resume.pdf) if you have time.